Washington Post Co buys industrial supplier

 The Washington Post has shed most of its publishing assets in recent years, including Newsweek magazine and community newspapers.
 Its education division has been challenged by tougher regulations.

-The Graham family, which controls the Washington Post, has shifted its focus from media to other sectors like healthcare with its acquisition of Celtic Healthcare and now industrial services.
+The Graham family, which controls the Washington Post, has shifted it focus from media to other sectors like healthcare with its acquisition of Celtic Healthcare and now industrial services.

 Donald Graham, chairman and chief executive of the Washington Post Co, said in a statement the acquisition of Forney is part of an "ongoing strategy of investing in companies with demonstrated earnings potential and strong management teams.